python/devguide/pullrequest.rst

 One of the bottlenecks in the Python development process is the lack of code reviews.
-If you browse the bug tracker, you will see that numerous issues have a fix, but cannot be committed to the main source code repository, because no one has reviewed the proposed solution.
+If you browse the bug tracker, you will see that numerous issues have a fix, but cannot be merged into the main source code repository, because no one has reviewed the proposed solution.
 Reviewing a pull request can be just as informative as providing a pull request and it will allow you to give constructive comments on another developer's work.
 This guide provides a checklist for submitting a code review.
 It is a common misconception that in order to be useful, a code review has to be perfect.
 This is not the case at all!
-It is helpful to just test the patch and/or play around with the code and leave comments in the pull request or issue tracker.
+It is helpful to just test the pull request and/or play around with the code and leave comments in the pull request or issue tracker.

 1. If you have not already done so, get a copy of the CPython repository